RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Once the parameters are saved, the DataWindow begins aggregating and updating the data requested.

-### Data Window File Search
+### DataWindow File Search

 DataWindow uses several methods in the Redvox SDK to gather the files needed to complete the request.

 If the user specified a structured directory, we look for directories specifically named `api900` and/or `api1000` either as part of the input directory or within the input directory.
 Next, we read through the sub-directories of the api directory, which are organized by year, month, day and for api1000 data, by hour as well.

 If the user specified an unstructured directory, we are looking at all files within the input directory.